jaypipes/ghw/README.md

 ![ghw mascot](images/ghw-gopher.png)
 <br /><br />
-`ghw` is a small Golang library providing hardware inspection and discovery for Linux.
-There currently exists partial support for MacOSX and Windows support is planned for a future release.
+`ghw` is a small Golang library providing hardware inspection and discovery for Linux and Windows.
+There currently exists partial support for MacOSX.

 ## Design Principles